Dewi-Afoko/Dewi-Afoko/README.md

 - Customizable exercise routines by muscle groups.
 - Logging of exercises with details like load and repetitions.
 - Real-time weather data integration for tailored workouts.
 - Favorites dashboard for quick access to preferred exercises.

+### Presentation of project and team processes: https://youtu.be/Py8htEAksEc?si=mLWIDyz_ex1mfTYL&t=2187

 ---